6 Recurrent Neural Networks

 Recurrent neural networks (RNNs) instead maintain a hidden state that is updated as new observations arrive.
 This makes them closer in spirit to econometric models with recursively updated states, such as ARMA, state-space, or GARCH-type models.
 The key difference is that the update function is learned from data and can be nonlinear and high-dimensional.

 This chapter introduces the basic RNN architecture in a forecasting setting, interprets it through an econometric state-variable lens, and then explains the central difficulty of standard RNNs: vanishing gradients.
+The basic recurrent architecture is closely associated with Elman (1990), while training through an unrolled sequence uses the backpropagation ideas of Rumelhart, Hinton, and Williams (1986) and backpropagation through time as described by Werbos (1990).
+The vanishing-gradient difficulty is analyzed in Bengio, Simard, and Frasconi (1994).
 That difficulty is the main reason why the next chapter moves to Long Short-Term Memory (LSTM) networks.

 6.2 Roadmap